 Earlier in her career Ostroff held senior roles at 20th Century Fox Television and Michael Jacobs Productions (at Disney).
 She began her career working at several local channels in news as an on-air reporter and a producer.

-Ostroff currently serves on the Board of Activision and on the New York University Faculty of Arts and Science Board of Overseers.
+Ostroff currently serves on the Board of Activision and on the New York University Faculty of Arts and Science Board.
 Previously, she served on the Board of directors for Westfield Corporation, and on the City Year LA board.
 In 2021, Ostroff was honored with a Matrix Award by New York Women in Communications, the premier organization for female communications professionals.
 Since 1971, the Matrix has been awarded to women who exemplify excellence, the courage to break boundaries, and steadfast commitment to champion the next generation of trailblazers, creatives and communicators.